xamarin/urho-samples/HoloLens/Mutant/README.md

-The main code lives in `MutantApp.cs`
+The main code lives in `Program.cs`

 This sample shows both how to create a scene in the Hololens world with Urho, it creates a mutant and places it on the screen which you can control via a series of Cortana voice commands.